Axios vs ky in 2026: HTTP Clients for Modern JavaScript

 }).json();

-// Axios — no built-in retry (need axios-retry package)
+// Axios — retry requires axios-retry package

 import axiosRetry from 'axios-retry';

-axiosRetry(axios, {
+axiosRetry(client, {

 retries: 3,